A Geometric Quantisation view on the AJ-conjecture for the Teichm\"uller TQFT: Abstract

 \section{Abstract}

-We formulate the AJ-conjecture for the Teichm\"{u}ller TQFT and we prove it in the case of the figure-eight knot complement and the $5_2$-knot complement.
-This states that the level-$N$ Andersen-Kashaev invariant, $J^{(\qb,N)}_{M,K}$, is annihilated by the non-homogeneous $\hat{A}$-polynomial, evaluated at appropriate $q$-commutative operators.
-These are obtained via geometric quantisation on the moduli space of flat $\SL(2,\Cx)$-connections on a genus-$1$ surface.
-The construction depends on a parameter $\sigma$ in the Teichm\"{u}ller space in a way measured by the Hitchin-Witten connection, and results in Hitchin-Witten covariantly constant quantum operators for the holonomy functions $m$ and $\ell$ along the meridian and longitude.
-Their action on $J^{(\qb,N)}_{M,K}$ is then defined via a trivialisation of the Hitchin-Witten connection and the Weil-Gel'Fand-Zak transform.
+We provide a Geometric Quantisation formulation of the AJ-conjecture for the Teichm\"{u}ller TQFT, and we prove it in detail in the case of the knot complements of $4_{1}$ and $5_2$.
+The conjecture states that the level-$N$ Andersen-Kashaev invariant is annihilated by the non-homogeneous $\hat{A}$-polynomial, evaluated at appropriate $q$-commutative operators.
+We obtained the latter via Geometric Quantisation on the moduli space of flat $\SL(2,\Cx)$-connections on a genus-$1$ surface, by considering the holonomy functions associated to a meridian and longitude.
+The construction depends on a parameter $\sigma$ in the Teichm\"{u}ller space in a way measured by the Hitchin-Witten connection, but we show that the resulting quantum operators are covariantly constant.
+Their action on the Andersen-Kashaev invariant is then defined via a trivialisation of the Hitchin-Witten connection and the Weil-Gel'Fand-Zak transform.